 OPDs will reduce the usability of quad bikes

 The research shows that OPDs do not significantly impact the handling of quad bikes or restrict usability.
-Survey responses of riders who ride a bike with OPDs fitted are accepting and positive.
+Survey responses of riders who ride a bike with an OPD fitted are accepting and positive.
 That seems to be consistent with the experience in Israel (where there are no reports of issues reported despite a decades old requirement to fit OPDs), and the accounts the NFF hear from farmers who use OPDs and say they have little to no problems, even in bushland.

 The Nanny-State Myth: